SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-25-webb-space-telescope-launched.md

 propulsion interact at all).

 The result so far:
-- successful launch, with insertion into the transfer orbit to L2
+- successful launch, with insertion into a highly elliptic earth orbit (to do the unfolding and testing before insertion to a transfer orbit to L2)
 - the telescope is confirmed to be receiving power
 - it will take about a month for it to unfold and deploy completely, test systems, and move into position at the L2 point with double-checked communication with Earth.